I love vanilla ice cream.

 Vanilla Ice cream is a canvas just waiting to be decorated, wouldn’t you agree?

-Today while browsing my cupboard trying to decide between making a lemon pie, a cherry streusal, or a banana pudding, my eyes fell on my half empty box of Cafe Du Monde Beignet mix.
+Today while browsing my cupboard trying to decide between making a lemon pie, a raspberry peach cobbler, an apple crisp, a cherry streusal, or a banana pudding, my eyes fell on my half empty box of Cafe Du Monde Beignet mix.
 If you have never been to Cafe Du Monde in New Orleans, you have no idea what you are missing.
 If you have, you already know what you are missing.
 It’s heaven in the worlds most perfect fried doughnut covered in powdered sugar and served along side a cup of Cafe Au Lait.

 I suppose with that kind of entry you are expecting me to showcase my vanilla ice cream with some beignets.
 Nope…but do not put that out the door as of yet.
 I can totally feel a NOLA style ice cream in the making.
 Instead, I got creative and used the beignet mix to create a new recipe full of sugar and fruit- a sorta best of both flavors thing.